jeremytammik/tbc/a/1763_bim365_visual_cpu.md

 I am on vacation right now, enjoying splendid weather camping on the coast of the Atlantic.
-Meanwhile, here are a few items that cropped up in the past few days &ndash; Getting started and programming buttons with Revit API &ndash; Links to API to Modify Visual Appearance of Materials &ndash; Improving Performance by Optimising CPU Voltage...
+Meanwhile, here are a few items that cropped up in the past few days &ndash; Getting started and programming buttons with Revit API &ndash; Links to API to modify visual appearance of materials &ndash; Improving performance by optimising CPU voltage...

 linkedin: